TokTok/hs-tokstyle/doc/cimple.md

 **Reason:** Casting a nullable pointer to a non-null pointer without ensuring it's not null can lead to null pointer dereferences and crashes.

+## `-Wownership-decls` (global)

+Checks that `_Owner`, `_Nullable`, and `_Nonnull` are only set on declarations, not definitions, unless it's a static definition without prior declaration.

+**Reason:** keeping qualifiers on declarations only reduces clutter in the implementation and ensures that the interface is the single source of truth for ownership or nullability information.

 ## `-Wparens`

 Suggests removing parentheses where they are not needed: